HoGoodDev/HoGoodDev/README.md

 **About Me**

-I’m a 17 year-old developer.
+I’m a 17 year old developer.
 I like making real impacts through technology and solving problems with code.

 ---